LowPolygons/BetterRaytracer/README.md

 (both can be pip installed)
 - C++23 compilter

-Run `compile-scripts/release.sh` to compile the program
+Run `compile-scripts/release.sh` in the root of the project directory to compile the program

 Modify the Colour, Object and Scene `.ini` and set the configuration you want.